 - White exhaust smoke after warm-up

-- Bubbles or excessive pressure in the coolant reservoir
+- Bubbles in the radiator or reservoir

 How to Diagnose the Problem